awsdocs/aws-codecommit-user-guide/doc_source/setting-up-https-windows.md

 **Note**
  If you see a **Welcome** page instead of a list of repositories, there are no repositories associated with your AWS account in the AWS Region where you are signed in\.
 To create a repository, see [Create an AWS CodeCommit repository](how-to-create-repository.md) or follow the steps in the [Getting started with Git and CodeCommit](getting-started.md) tutorial\.

-1. Open a command prompt run the git clone command with the HTTPS URL you copied\.
+1. Open a command prompt and run the git clone command with the HTTPS URL you copied\.
 The local repo is created in a subdirectory of the directory where you run the command\.
 For example, to clone a repository named *MyDemoRepo* to a local repo named *my\-demo\-repo* in the US East \(Ohio\) Region:

    ```
    git clone https://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
    ```

    On some versions of Windows, you might see a pop\-up message asking for your user name and password\.
 This is the built\-in credential management system for Windows, but it is not compatible with the credential helper for AWS CodeCommit\.
 Choose **Cancel**\.

 ## Next steps<a name="setting-up-https-windows-next-step"></a>